I don’t know if it’s just me but…

-I was taught to say aunt and uncle, mister and miss, but only when the adults were quiet and there was a proper break in conversation, but preferably never, and then only in self-defence.
+I was taught to say “aunt” and “uncle”, “mister”, “missus” and “miss”, “sir” and “ma’am” but only when the adults were quiet and if there was a proper break in conversation, but preferably never, and then only in self-defence.

-I was taught that it’s rude to point.
+I was also taught that it’s rude to point.

-I found ways to shop online before the internet was even invented, and so you can imagine how I for one, welcomed the age of GPS.
+Because of all this, I found ways to shop online before the internet was even invented, and so you can imagine how I for one, welcomed the age of GPS.
+Now I would never commit the cardinal sin of pointing at something ever again, and if anyone asks me where a place is, I can tell them to look at their phone, or consult mine.
 Problem is I was already like one of those “lifer” inmates that gets released from jail and then finds it almost impossible to integrate into the ebb-and-flow of life again.

-Which of course makes me deliriously thrilled about the banning of corporal punishment in South Africa.
+Which of course makes me personally, deliriously happy about the banning of corporal punishment in South Africa.

 But I digress…

-The reason – which for now will seem disconnected but I promise to neatly resolve – I mention this all is, I’ve fallen in love with internet radio done right, in the shape of radi0.garden.
+The reason (which for now will seem disconnected but I promise will all neatly resolve itself) I mention this all is, I’ve fallen in love with internet radio done right, in the shape of radi0.garden.

 It started as a research paper and became a thing, and what it is, is:

-Using a Google-earth scrollable interface you can take the globe for a spin with your mouse or your finger on a phone or tablet, and in seconds be listening to anything from post prog metal in Latvia, to Hindi new-wave pop in Helsinki, to boere musiek in Argentinia.
+You go to the website, press a big “play” button, and then make use of a Google-earth kind of interface in which you can take the earth for a spin, looking for green dots scattered all over the earth with your mouse or your finger on a phone or tablet, and in seconds be listening to anything from postrock prog metal in Latvia, to Hindi new-wave pop in Helsinki, to boeremusiek in Argentinia.

 No shit but that’s cool.

-And it’s FREE with none of that credit-card with zero charges, or, social/google “one-click” signup (big brother) bullshit.
+Whereas radio.garden is simple to use and to navigate and is 100% ADVERT-FREE with none of that “credit-card with zero charges”, or, social/google “one-click” signup (big brother) bullshit.

 (I mean, please tell me you don’t actually do that…?)

-I was listening to these guys broadcasting out of St Petersburg https://radio.garden/listen/shok/lypD3AfF
+The other day, I was listening to this radio station broadcasting out of St Petersburg in Russia: https://radio.garden/listen/shok/lypD3AfF

-They have good rocking tunes, including Russian and other, other-language rock bands that you never get to hear through mainstream media.
+They have good rocking tunes, including Russian and various, foreign-language rock bands that you never get to hear through mainstream media.

-And suddenly I’m back in high school, standing on the edge of the disco in Std 8, awkwardly aware that I have a body and so do girls, and feeling the pressure of needing to be in a relationship with somebody but unable to approach those I was attracted to.
-Conditioned to be meek and timid and polite and reserved.
+And suddenly I’m back in high school, standing against the wall, on the edge of the disco in Std 8, awkwardly aware that I have a body and so do girls, and feeling the societal and primate pressure of needing to be in a relationship with somebody but unable to approach those I was attracted to.

-Well, I’m still a hermit, because I love tranquil spaces.
-But things have changed and I’m 47 now and through with living that bullshit hold-it-all-back-and-keep-yourself-reserved life.
+Well, I’m still a hermit, but not because I tremble at being around pointing people, but rather, because I love the tranquil spaces, and things have changed because I’m 47 now and through with living that bullshit hold-it-all-back-and-keep-yourself-in-check life.

-To you all, it’s ok if you don’t like me sweetheart.
+It’s really ok if you don’t like me.

 There are tribes for everyone…

-Hearing this song again in such an unexpected source was hilariously contradictory, but also brought a flood of memories home again.
+Hearing a 1980’s pop love song again in such an unexpected source was hilariously contradictory, but also brought a flood of memories home again.

-For a long time, this was one of the top, high-school disco, for-the-inept-in-the-dating-dept, rescue songs.
+For a long time, this was one of the top, high-school disco, for the inept-in-the-dating-department, rescue songs.